+ REMEMBRANCE +

 Leo Brady, famed playwright and one of my teachers at CUA Drama Department

-Louise Brandwen, a theatre director who I visited on her deathbed at GUHosp
+Louise Brandwen, founder, Stage Studio - I visited on her deathbed at GUHosp

 Buddy Brannan, my movie-going buddy in Leavenworth, LHS